textpattern/textpattern-plugins-website/README.md

     <txp::superseded type="" location="" />

 `type` is used to explain the replacement method that is available.
-For example, `shortcodes`, `alterntaive plugin`, `core tags`, etc. Please try to keep the naming convention consistent throughout the CMS if possible.
+For example, `shortcodes`, `alternative plugin`, `core tags`, etc. Please try to keep the naming convention consistent throughout the CMS if possible.

-`location` is the *full URL* to the replacement method; be that documentation and/or examples via shortcodes, the webpage of the alterntaive plugin, the documentation page of the core tags, etc.
+`location` is the *full URL* to the replacement method; be that documentation and/or examples via shortcodes, the webpage of the alternative plugin, the documentation page of the core tags, etc.

 For example: